Skip to Content

 • Incorrect PHP path

-• Incorrect Flute CMS files path
+• Incorrect path to Flute CMS files

-• CRON disabled in admin panel
+• CRON is disabled in the admin panel

 • Insufficient access permissions